-- 1. Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
+- Completion of 60 semester units or 90 quarter units that are eligible for transfer to the California State University, including both of the following: - a.
 The Intersegmental General Education Transfer Curriculum (IGETC) or the California State University General Education - Breadth requirements. - b.
-A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - 2.
-Obtainment of a minimum grade point average of 2.0.
+A minimum of 18 semester units or 27 quarter units in a major or area of emphasis, as determined by the community college district. - Obtainment of a minimum grade point average of 2.0.
 Associate Degrees for Transfer (ADTs) also require that students must earn a "C" grade or better in all courses required for the major or area of emphasis.
-A "P" (pass) grade is not an acceptable grade for courses in the major.

 Required Core - 10 units including List A

-SOC 1A Introduction to Sociology 3
+SOC 1A Introduc ion to Sociology 3 ----------------- --------------------

+'''

 List A - 7 units

+'''

 SOC 1B Critical Thinking

 about Social Problems 3

-Select one Statistic s course
+Select one Statistics course

 MATH 11 Elementary Statistics 4

 STAT 7 Elementary Statistics 4

 List B - 6 units

-SOC 2 American Minority Groups 3
+SOC 2 American Minority Groups

 PSY 5 Social Psychology 3

 SOC 32 Courtship, Marriage, and

 Divorce: Family &

-Interpersonal Relationships 3
+Interpersonal Relationships

+-

 List C - 3 units

 ANTHRO 2 Cultural Anthropology 3

 Total Units for the Major 19

 Advisor: Huigen

+COURSE DESCRIPTION INFORMATION